mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 to large plant or animal life and pulps organic matter into an unrecognizable paste.
-Although the basic pastes produced by the tap tastes like the source of the material, most tap-users carry syrupy flavours to add to the substance.
+Although the basic pastes produced by the tap tastes like the source of the material, most tap-users carry syrupy flavors to add to the substance.
 The device adds a +1 DM to all Survival skill checks made to ‘find’ food in the wild.
 Cost Cr 1,000.